What are lung carcinoid tumors?

 Like most cells in your body, lung neuroendocrine cells sometimes go through certain changes that cause them to grow too much and form tumors.
 These are known as neuroendocrine tumors or neuroendocrine cancers.
 Carcinoid tumors are one type of neuroendocrine tumor.

 Neuroendocrine tumors can develop anywhere in the body.
-Neuroendocrine tumors that begin in the digestive system, another common site for these tumors, are discussed in our documents Gastrointestinal Carcinoid Tumors and Pancreatic Cancer.
+Neuroendocrine tumors that begin in the digestive system, another common site for these tumors, are discussed in Gastrointestinal Carcinoid Tumors and Pancreatic Cancer.

 This document focuses only on carcinoid tumors that start in the lungs.